-PROBLEM CORRECTIVE ACTION The xDSL LED is off.
+PROBLEM CORRECTIVE ACTION The DSL LED is off.
 Check the telephone wire and connections between the Prestige DSL port and the wall jack.
 Make sure that the telephone company has checked your phone line and set it up for DSL service.
 Reset your ADSL line to reinitialize your link to the DSLAM.
-For details, refer to the Maintenance chapter (web configurator) or the System Information and Diagnosis chapter (SMT).
+For details, refer to Chapter 12 Maintenance (web configurator) or Chapter 24 System Information and Diagnosis (SMT).